Anti-BDS Legislation by State

 Click on a state below for more information about anti-BDS legislation.
 We do our best to keep each state page updated on a rolling basis.

-As of January 2017, at least 59 anti-BDS measures have been introduced and 16 states have enacted anti-BDS laws.
+Since 2014, dozens of anti-BDS measures have been introduced in state legislatures across the country.
+As of March 2017, 16 states have enacted anti-BDS laws.

 - What is the BDS movement?